anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 Note that the pledge provisionally accepts the registrar EE certificate contained in the tPVR until it receives the voucher (see {{agt_prx}}).
+The pledge will take the last received tPVR for the provisional accept of the received registrar EE certificate, if it does not have the capability to store more that one registrar EE certificate.

 If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used: